 Because each type of lung cancer behaves and is treated differently, it helps to have as much information as possible about a person’s individual lung cancer.
-To get that information, a surgeon should provide samples of the tumor from a The removal of cells or tissues for examination by a pathologist to a A doctor who identifies diseases by studying cells and tissues under a microscope or with other equipment.
+To get that information, a pulmonologist or surgeon should provide samples of the tumor from a The removal of cells or tissues for examination by a pathologist to a A doctor who identifies diseases by studying cells and tissues under a microscope or with other equipment.
 Having a pathologist who is experienced in looking at lung cancer will provide the most accurate information.

 The different types of lung cancer are described histologically by the types of cells the pathologist sees under the microscope.
-About 15% of lung cancers are small cell lung cancer (SCLC), while about 85% are non-small cell lung cancer (NSCLC).1
+About 15% of lung cancers are small cell lung cancer (SCLC), while about 85% are non-small cell lung cancer (NSCLC).1,2

 There are three major types of NSCLC: